YOUR RATING

 Second day

-Breakfast in the cockpit this week gives us a view of Porto Azzurro and the fortress of Forte San Giacomo.
-These are the breakfasts we love!
-In the morning, we head towards the lesser-known beaches of Elba Island, one of Italy's most sought-after destinations, which, when visited by sailboat, will allow us to avoid the crowds even in August.
-Let's dive from the Jonas boat into the clear waters of the Remaiolo beach or Sassi Neri beach.
+Breakfast in the cockpit this week offers us a view of Porto Azzurro and the fortress of Forte San Giacomo.
+These are the kinds of breakfasts we love!
+In the morning, we head toward the lesser-known beaches of Elba, one of Italy’s most sought-after destinations—and exploring it by sailboat allows us to avoid the crowds even in August.
+Let’s dive off the Jonas into the crystal-clear waters of Remaiolo Beach or Sassi Neri Beach.
 The incredible color contrasts of this place will leave you speechless.
-The Gulf of Capoliveri and Golfo Stella await us to spend the night at anchor, another incredible outdoor experience on this tour of the Tuscan Archipelago.
+The Gulf of Capoliveri and Golfo Stella await us for an overnight stay at anchor—another incredible outdoor experience on this tour of the Tuscan Archipelago.

 Third day